What kind of content writer do you need for your next project? Hal Werner explains the different types of writers and what to expect from each.

 Can some writers have more than one specialty?
 Sure.
 It’s not unusual for there to be overlap.
 The key to finding the right writer is understanding your needs and choosing the right type of writer for the job.
 Let’s get started.

-Don’t know what kind of writer you need?
-Take our quiz!
+Don’t know what type of writer you need?

 1. Brand journalist

 Journalistic-style writers are skilled at longer-form pieces.
 Think about articles you’d see in a magazine or newspaper.
-This type of writer is great at finding the story and constructing narratives.
+This type of writer is great at finding the story and constructing narratives (that fit your brand’s vision and mission).
 They explore a subject from different angles until they find the human interest in it.

 And brand journalists take the journalistic skillet a step further by knowing how to adapt stories to your brand personality and messages.